MicrosoftDocs/Dynamics-365-Operations.it-it/financials/project-management/project-purchase-orders.md

 ---

-# <a name="purchase-orders-for-a-project"></a>Ordini fornitore per un progetto
+# <a name="purchase-orders-for-a-project"></a><span data-ttu-id="59bf7-104">Ordini fornitore per un progetto</span><span class="sxs-lookup"><span data-stu-id="59bf7-104">Purchase orders for a project</span></span>

 [!include[banner](../includes/banner.md)]

-Questo articolo descrive i vari metodi da utilizzare per creare ordini fornitore per un progetto.
-Il metodo utilizzato dipende dallo scopo dell'ordine fornitore, da quando gli articoli acquistati vengono consumati e da quando vengono addebitati a un progetto.
+<span data-ttu-id="59bf7-105">Questo articolo descrive i vari metodi da utilizzare per creare ordini fornitore per un progetto.</span><span class="sxs-lookup"><span data-stu-id="59bf7-105">This article describes the various methods that you can use to create purchase orders for a project.</span></span> <span data-ttu-id="59bf7-106">Il metodo utilizzato dipende dallo scopo dell'ordine fornitore, da quando gli articoli acquistati vengono consumati e da quando vengono addebitati a un progetto.</span><span class="sxs-lookup"><span data-stu-id="59bf7-106">The method that you use depends on the purpose of the purchase order, and when the purchased items are consumed and charged to a project.</span></span>

-In Microsoft Dynamics 365 for Finance and Operations, Enterprise Edition, è possibile utilizzare più metodi per creare ordini fornitore per un progetto.
-Il metodo utilizzato dipende dallo scopo dell'ordine fornitore, da quando gli articoli acquistati vengono consumati e da quando vengono addebitati a un progetto.
+<span data-ttu-id="59bf7-107">In Microsoft Dynamics 365 for Finance and Operations, Enterprise Edition, è possibile utilizzare più metodi per creare ordini fornitore per un progetto.</span><span class="sxs-lookup"><span data-stu-id="59bf7-107">In Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, you can use multiple methods to create purchase orders for a project.</span></span> <span data-ttu-id="59bf7-108">Il metodo utilizzato dipende dallo scopo dell'ordine fornitore, da quando gli articoli acquistati vengono consumati e da quando vengono addebitati a un progetto.</span><span class="sxs-lookup"><span data-stu-id="59bf7-108">The method that you use depends on the purpose of the purchase order, when the purchased items are consumed, and when the purchased items are charged to a project.</span></span>

-### <a name="methods-for-creating-a-purchase-order"></a>Metodi per la creazione di un ordine fornitore
+### <a name="methods-for-creating-a-purchase-order"></a><span data-ttu-id="59bf7-109">Metodi per la creazione di un ordine fornitore</span><span class="sxs-lookup"><span data-stu-id="59bf7-109">Methods for creating a purchase order</span></span>

-Per creare un ordine fornitore nel modulo Gestione progetti e contabilità, è possibile utilizzare uno dei seguenti metodi.
-Lo scopo dell'ordine fornitore determina quando verrà consumato l'ordine e, di conseguenza, quando gli articoli verranno addebitati a un progetto.
+<span data-ttu-id="59bf7-110">Per creare un ordine fornitore nel modulo Gestione progetti e contabilità, è possibile utilizzare uno dei seguenti metodi.</span><span class="sxs-lookup"><span data-stu-id="59bf7-110">You can use one of the following methods to create a purchase order in Project management and accounting.</span></span> <span data-ttu-id="59bf7-111">Lo scopo dell'ordine fornitore determina quando verrà consumato l'ordine e, di conseguenza, quando gli articoli verranno addebitati a un progetto.</span><span class="sxs-lookup"><span data-stu-id="59bf7-111">The purpose of the purchase order determines when the purchase order is consumed and, therefore, when items are charged to a project.</span></span>

 <table>
 <colgroup>